Anbanavan Asaradhavan Adangadhavan

 Anbanavan Asaradhavan Adangadhavan, also known as AAA, is a 2017 Indian Tamil-language romantic action comedy film, directed by Adhik Ravichandran and produced by S. Michael Rayappan.
 The film stars Silambarasan in dual roles, along with Shriya Saran and Tamannaah Bhatia.
+Anbanavan Asaradhavan Adangadhavan was shot between July 2016 and June 2017.
 The film has music composed by Yuvan Shankar Raja, with Krishnan Vasant and Ruben handling the cinematography and editing, respectively.

-Anbanavan Asaradhavan Adangadhavan was released on 23 June 2017.
-The film was critically panned and failed at the box office.
+It was released on 23 June 2017 to negative critical reviews, and failed at the box office.

 Plot

 In Dubai, a cop named Ruby interrogates a pensioner.
 In an attempt to capture the dreaded don Michael.
 The man narrates Michael's story.
 In 1992, in Madurai, Tamil Nadu, Madurai Michael is a notorious thug who works for a smuggler named Senthamarai and kills for money.
 He spends his time with his sidekicks, Somu and Sabi.
 Michael falls for Selvi, a girl from his town.
 Selvi rejects him initially but later reciprocates his love.
 She asks him to leave his gangster life and relocate to Dubai, starting a new life.
 Michael half-heartedly accepts this.
 However, an enemy from the same gang backstabs Michael by turning into a witness for many murders committed by Michael, and the latter is in jail.

 Michael then escapes prison with the help of his friends and finds out that Selvi is soon to marry a man of her parents' choice.
 Understanding that he must be on the run forever, Michael leaves Selvi and migrates to Dubai, where he rises to become a dreaded gangster.
 Back in Dubai, Sabi dies soon after narrating the story.
 Ruby and the other cops figure out that Michael will be over 50 years old and will be fearing for his life, hiding somewhere.
 They focus on Chennai and send Michael's photo to the police in Chennai.
 But Michael is revealed to live lavishly and happily in Chennai under the name "Ashwin Thatha".

 Ashwin has all the money he wants except for a woman.
 So he decides to get married.
 While interviewing probable brides, he falls in love with a much younger girl called Ramya.
 She and her father run a retirement home.
 Ashwin mistakes Ramya's friendly talks as a reciprocation of his love and is ecstatic when she decides to tell her father about her love.
 At a ceremony, Ramya informs her father that she loves someone and wants to marry him, but the age difference might be problematic.
 To Ashwin's surprise, Ramya introduces a younger man, Shiva, who looks like Ashwin.
 It turns out that Shiva is only a few years younger than Ramya, and they pursue a long-distance relationship.
 He is settled in the US.

 A heartbroken Ashwin, overwhelmed by his emotions, resorts to drinking and becomes increasingly angry.
 In his desperation, he kidnaps Shiva.
 To further his plan, he hires a prominent makeup artist to transform his appearance, intending to use their resemblance to pose as Shiva and win over Ramya.